spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/managing marketplace-concrete-product-prices.md

 1. On the *Concrete Products* page, next to the concrete product you want to edit, hover over the three dots and click **Manage Product** or just click the line.
 This takes you to the *Concrete Product SKU, Name* page.
 Scroll down to the *Price* pane.
 2. Hover over the table and update the necessary cells.

-**Tips & Tricks**
+**Tips and tricks**

-- You can sort the prices by stores and currencies.
+You can sort the prices by stores and currencies.
 To do that, in the *Price* pane, in the *Stores* drop-down menu, select the stores for which the price is defined, and in the *Currencies* drop-down menu, select the currencies in which the price is defined.

 ## Deleting marketplace concrete product prices

-To remove the price of the marketplace concrete product:
+To remove price of a marketplace concrete product:

 1. On the *Concrete Products* page, next to the concrete product you want to edit, hover over the three dots and click **Manage Product** or just click the line.
 This takes you to the *Concrete Product SKU, Name* page.
 Scroll down to the *Price* pane.
 2. Next to the price you want to remove, hover over the three dots in the table, and click **Delete**.